syncfusion-content/xamarin-docs/Xamarin/Scheduler/WeekView.md

 {% endtabs %}

 >**NOTE**
-FontAttributes and FontFamily are native to the platform.
-Custom font and the font which are not available in the specified platform will not be applied.
+The FontAttributes and FontFamily are native to the platform.
+The custom font and the font that is not available in the specified platform will not be applied.

 ## Time Label Size

-You can customize the size of the labels which are mentioning the time, by setting [TimeLabelSize](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfSchedule.XForms.WeekLabelSettings.html#Syncfusion_SfSchedule_XForms_WeekLabelSettings_TimeLabelSize) property of `WeekLabelSettings` in `WeekViewSettings`.
+Customize the size of the labels which are mentioning the time by setting the [TimeLabelSize](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfSchedule.XForms.WeekLabelSettings.html#Syncfusion_SfSchedule_XForms_WeekLabelSettings_TimeLabelSize) property of the `WeekLabelSettings` in the `WeekViewSettings.`

 {% tabs %}
 {% highlight C# %}